scalalandio/chimney/docs/docs/supported-transformations.md

 Such cases are often when we use ScalaPB, so it would be useful to automatically handle such cases.
 It's possible with a flag:

+!!! note

+    The flag guards only the **structural** matching described in this section (any single-public-`val` class).
+    Wrapper types registered via a [Hearth macro extension](cookbook.md#hearth-macro-extensions) - like the ScalaPB well-known types from `chimney-protobufs` - do **not** need this flag: registering the provider was already an explicit opt-in by the integration's author.

 !!! example

     ```scala